-- a) The Pearce ATIS includes the duty runway at Gingin, based on observed wind at Pearce.
-Pilots are to advise ATC if the actual wind at Gingin favours the opposite runway; - b) When conducting instrument training at GIG during GIG CTAF and PEA airspace is active, accurate GIG QNH can be requested from PEA APP; - c) Standard radio calls are required in the circuit, however, the phrase 'Gingin Traffic' and the runway number may be omitted after the initial call; - d) Aircraft captains are responsible for self-initiating landing gear down check tones; and - e) An onwards clearance must be secured before departing the GIG CTAF IAW Para 4.3.1.4.
+- a) The Pearce ATIS includes the duty Runway at Gingin, based on observed wind at Pearce.
+Pilots are to advise ATC if the actual wind at Gingin favours the opposite Runway; - b) When conducting instrument training at GIG during GIG CTAF and PEA airspace is active, accurate GIG QNH can be requested from PEA APP; - c) Standard radio calls are required in the circuit, however, the phrase 'Gingin Traffic' and the Runway number may be omitted after the initial call; - d) Aircraft captains are responsible for self-initiating landing gear down check tones; and - e) PEA Delivery will hold SARWATCH for aircraft that are operating in the GIG CTAF.
+30 minute OPS NORMAL times can be nominated to either PEAAPP (Stud 4 prior to entry) or PEA Delivery (Stud 1 on/after entry) and will be canceled when GIG TWR activates, the aircraft departs GIG and contacts the APP frequency or notifies PLNR that they have landed at GIG. - f) An onwards clearance must be secured before departing the GIG CTAF IAW Para 4.3.1.4.